OwnTube-tv/web-client/docs/structure.md

 Contains layout components, currently having only one - a `<Screen />` that wraps app screens.

+### 📁`/locales/`:

+Contains locale files for each language in the `[language code].json` format.
+These files are then supplied to the `react-18next` library as translation resources.
+To translate the app in your own language you will need to translate the json file with a tool of you choice and make a pull request.

 ### 📁`/patches/`:

 Contains patches used by the `patch-package` package.
 Best to keep this folder temporary.